Home

 Once you're ready to start working on your contribution, make sure to follow the guidelines outlined in the CONTRIBUTING.md file.
 This includes signing a Contributor License Agreement (CLA) to ensure that your contributions can be included in the project.

 Note that all pull requests should be made to the develop branch.
-This is where new features and improvements are integrated before being released to the public.
+This is where new features and improvements are integrated before being released.

 Thank you again for your interest in Nautilus Trader!
 We look forward to reviewing your contributions and working with you to improve the project.